MJovanovic40/jobfair23-backend-challenge/README.md

 but because their services are not available for this challenge, simple models will be implemented and loaded at runtime to simulate communication between services.

-This service will be secured using the Spring Security package, configured to authenticate requests using JWT.
+This service will be secured using JWT and an IP rate-limiting system.
+Although the best practice in the real-world scenario for this kind of service would be to use tokens signed with an asymmetric algorithm like RSA, and using a KMS (Key Management System) for distributing public keys, with token refresh, the scope of this challenge isn't suitable for such a setup, and the service will use the HS256 algorithm signed with a secret key instead.

-For the time-based events, I am going to use the Spring Scheduler running on 1 second intervals.
+For the time-based events, I am going to use the Spring Scheduler.

 ## Requirements